tripzilch/tripzilch.github.io/articles/wobbly.md

 This would do nicely if you need a smooth undulating noise-like function for a bit.
 And of course you get four phase values to pick randomly between `0..TAU`.

 ## How do I cram in even more sine waves?

+Okay this is the real meat, here.
+We're going to put _sine waves in our sine waves_.
+Check out what happens if we put just one sine wave in a sine wave.
+No messing around, straight with random irrational-ish numbers for the frequencies and phases:

+<code>[{xlim:[-4,4],ylim:[-1.1,1.1]},
+    (x,t)=>sin(2.73*x + 1.21*t + 5.8 + 2 * sin(2.15*x + 1.59*t + 2.4))]</code>
+{:.live}

+That's it. **This is the basic building block that I use for pretty much all my wobbly functions.**

+Play with the numbers a bit, get a feel for it.
+Try having the inner and outer frequencies (of `x`) be (almost) the same, or very different, or just kind of close like they are now.

+Try imagining how exactly the same happens when you play with `t`, but it looks totally different because it's happening in the time dimension.
+Wobble your brain a little.

+Did you notice the extra number that appeared?
+It's the `2 * sin(` bit.
+This number determines the _strength_ of how much the inner sine wave is affecting the outer one.
+The effect we're talking about is called _phase modulation_ by the way, because we're using the inner sine wave to _modulate_ the _phase_ of the outer sine wave.

+Try reducing the modulation strength to (almost?) `0` and see how the wave turns back into a vanilla sine wave.
+I find modulation strengths between 2 and 3 generally work best, but experiment!

+Now let's see how it looks when we add two of these:

+<code>[{xlim:[-9,9],ylim:[-5,5],yticks:[-2,-1,0,1,2]},
+    (x,t)=>sin(2.54*x+1.52*t+5.79+2.46*sin(1.69*x-1.83*t+1.42)) + sin(3.13*x-1.77*t+4.94+2.21*sin(2.10*x+1.86*t+4.55))]</code>
+{:.live}

+Looks quite random and noisy to me!
+It's not if you zoom out far enough, there will be patterns.
+But you can see as you use the building block to add more sine waves, you get quite a few random-ish noise-like wobbles before patterns start to appear.

+There are four phases to pick randomly between `0..TAU` in this formula.
+You can of course also pick the other numbers randomly, but the ratios and relative magnitudes (I think that's the same thing) determine a lot about the character of the noise.

 ## Unsorted